Rheumatoid foot reconstruction

 What are toe deformities?

-A toe deformity correction operation will correct toe deformities such as claw or hammer toe.
+A rheumatoid foot reconstruction refers to a toe deformity correction which will correct deformities such as claw or hammer toe.
+For individuals with these problems it often feels as though they are standing or walking on pebbles which can significantly reduce mobility.
 The aim of such surgery is to correct the deformity and therefore improve the symptoms that the deformity was causing such as pain and loss of mobility.

 What does this involve?